DSR-RHIT/install-R-and-RStudio/pages/setup_R_project.md

 -   Create a folder for the course in your preferred directory.
 For example, C:/Users/layton/Documents/courses/me447.

 -   Open RStudio.
 Some error statements will probably appear.
 No worry.
-We’re about to take care of that.
+Weâ€™re about to take care of that.

 -   Create a new RStudio Project using File menu &gt; New Project &gt; Existing Directory.
 Use the Browse button to find the course folder you just made.
 Select that folder &gt; Create Project.